riddhij969/API/README.md

     'default': {
           'ENGINE': 'django.db.backends.mysql',
-          'NAME': 'your schema name',   (In my case schema name is products) 'USER': 'your user name',     (In my case user name is root) 'PASSWORD': 'your user password',
+          'NAME': 'your schema name',   (In my case schema name is users) 'USER': 'your user name',     (In my case user name is root) 'PASSWORD': 'your user password',
           'HOST': 'localhost',